-Posts analyze and discuss legal issues relevant to arms control, including actions of the International Atomic Energy Agency and the dispute between the West and Iran over Iran's nuclear program.
+Posts analyze and discuss legal issues relevant to arms control, including actions of the International Atomic Energy Agency.

 "This Blog is intended to provide timely discussion of judicial and regulatory decisions as well as topics and trends in international litigation, international dispute resolution, and international investigations, regulatory compliance, and enforcement."